List of NCAA institutions on probation

 The following is a list of NCAA institutions on probation, organized by division.
 Probation decisions are made by the National Collegiate Athletic Association's Committee on Infractions.

 Division I FBS institutions on probation

 The following Division I Football Bowl Subdivision institutions are currently on probation by the NCAA in one or more sports:

 One of these institutions will serve a probation period in a second sport once its ongoing probation period expires.

 Division I FCS institutions on probation

 The following Division I FCS institutions are currently on probation by the NCAA in one or more sports:

-One of these institutions will serve a probation period in a second sport once its ongoing probation period expires.

 Division I non-football institutions on probation

 The following Division I non-football institutions are currently on probation by the NCAA in one or more sports:

 Division II institutions on probation

 The following Division II institutions are currently on probation by the NCAA in one or more sports:

-Division III institutions on probation

-The following Division III institutions are currently on probation by the NCAA in one or more sports: